-- Project location and property owner - Project Owner (if different than property owner) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Project Type (Residential, Non-residential, Government, Non-Profit, Community Solar) - Financing Structure (Customer-owned, lease, or PPA) (Not asked for community solar)

-- Project Cost (inclusive of material cost, labor cost, permitting cost, other costs) - Number of graduates of job training programs the developer intends to work on the project (optional question) - Technical Project Information - Ground or Roof Mount? - -Number of tracking axes (fixed tilt or tracking?) - Modules: make, model & manufacturer of modules - -Inverter: Size, make, model, manufacturer, efficiency - -Does this project have a battery-backup? - Meter: make, model, manufacturer.
-Does the meter meet the ANSI C.12 standard if required by the applicable registry? - -Array information (# modules, module power rating, tilt, & azimuth) for each array - -Inverter size in continuous AC output which must be equal to or less than nameplate capacity - System size in DC and AC will be calculated by the portal from the information provided above. - PV Watts (or similar tool) estimate of REC production during 15 year term (autocalculated by the portal if using PV Watts) - For Community Solar only: - ----(for purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
+- Project location and property owner - Project Owner (if different than property owner) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Project Type (Residential, Non-residential, Government, Non-Profit, Community Solar) - Financing Structure (Customer-owned, lease, or PPA) (Not asked for community solar) - Number of graduates of job training programs the developer intends to work on the project (optional question) - Technical Project Information - Ground or Roof Mount? - Number of tracking axes (fixed tilt-or, 1-axis tracking?), 1-axis backtracking, or 2-axis tracking) - Array information (# modules, module power rating, tilt, & azimuth) for each array - Inverter size in continuous AC output which must be equal to or less than nameplate capacity - Inverter efficiency - System size in DC and AC will be calculated by the portal from the information provided above. - PV Watts (or similar tool) estimate of REC production during 15 year term (auto-calculated by the portal if using PV Watts) - For Community Solar only - o (for purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
 Note: This is only for the purposes of any potential initial lottery.
-Community Solar projects will receive adders for small subscriber subscription levels as described in Section 1 regardless of selection made here, and thus may still receive an adder for small subscriber subscription levels above 50% despite an initial commitment of only 50%. - Describe the proposed subscription model.
-Applicants may enter their proposed model, or enter "unknown" if the model is not yet known. - Describe the expected mix of residential and non-residential subscribers. - --If the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill credit for community solar projects substantially similar to that offered under Section 16-107.5(I) of the Public Utilities Act as well as purchase of any unsubscribed energy under Public Utilities Regulatory Policies Act of 1978. - Required Uploads: - o 1.
-For DG Projects - A disclosure form must have been completed and signed through the application portal.
-This can be done prior to the Part I application and will not require a separate upload. - o For all projects: Projects
+Community Solar projects will receive adders for small subscriber subscription levels as described in Section 1 regardless of selection made here, and thus may still receive an adder for small subscriber subscription levels above 50% despite an initial commitment of only 50%.